rbenv/ruby-build/README.md

     $ cd ~/.rbenv/plugins
     $ git clone git://github.com/sstephenson/ruby-build.git

+And if you're using Homebrew, you can just

+    $ brew install ruby-build

+to get the latest release, or

+    $ brew install --HEAD ruby-build

+to pull the latest from git.

 ### Installing Ruby

 To install a Ruby version, run the `ruby-build` command with the path